KauzClay/docs-tap/scst-store/amr/configuration.hbs.md

   - `.autoconfigure`
     - Default: `true`
     - Delegate creation of authentication token secret to the artifact metadata repository.
 By default it is set to true.

+- `amr.cloudevent_handler.log_level`
+  - Default: `INFO`
+  - Sets the log level.
+Can be set to `DEBUG` so more information is acquired through the logs.